david-drew/OpenVINO-Samples/UX_Samples_Guide.md

     - Run simple face detection
     - Run face detection with additional models (age/gender, landmarks, emotion recognition, etc.)

+**Note:** there won't be time to complete Exercise 4, so I'm planning on cutting it.
+**Note2:** we're intending to add an extra "int8 conversion" step that's not currently detailed.

 ## ---- DELETE HERE ----